tm-a-t/TGPy/guide/docs/basics/asyncio.md

+---
+description: 'TGPy has special asyncio features: top-level async/await, property-like syntax, and auto-awaiting functions.'
+---

 # Asyncio

 ## Not familiar with asyncio?

-To use Telegram-related TGPy features (such as sending messages, getting chats, and so on), you should understand Python asynchronous functions.
+In order to send messages, get info about chats, and use other Telegram features through TGPy, you should understand Python asynchronous functions.

-Modern Python versions support asynchronous functions.
 Basically, asynchronous function is a function that runs until completion while not blocking other code parts.
+It is a feature of modern Python versions.

 Let’s say you need to use such function in your TGPy message.
 To do that, you should place the `await` keyword before: otherwise, the function won’t run.